konpyutaika/nifikop/site/website/blog/2020-05-20-secured_nifi_cluster_on_gcp.md

 ### Access to your secured NiFi Cluster

-To finish you have to get the public IP of the load balancer :
+To finish you have to get the public IP of the load balancer:

 ```console
 kubectl -n nifi get svc